ernest-chen/genie/README.md

 - **v1.0.0**: Initial release with AWS, Azure, GCP comparison
 - **v2.0.0**: Added Oracle Cloud Infrastructure
 - **v2.1.0**: Enhanced AI features and accessibility improvements
+- **v3.0.0**: Complete redesign as Tech Genie with DevSecOps integration
+- **v3.1.0**: Added comprehensive DevSecOps guide and modern color scheme

 ---

-**Made with ❤️ for the cloud community**
+**Made with ❤️ for the developer community**

-*This project aims to democratize cloud knowledge and help organizations make informed decisions about their cloud infrastructure choices.*
+*Tech Genie aims to democratize cloud and DevOps knowledge, helping developers, architects, and teams make informed decisions about their technology choices and modern software delivery practices.*